axelerant/testimonials-widget/readme.txt

 1. Set `WPLANG` inside of `wp-config.php` to your chosen language.
 See [Using Localizations](http://codex.wordpress.org/Translating_WordPress#Using_Localizations) of [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) for help.
 1. The default `WPLANG` is `en_US`.
 Use `en_US.mo` as the filename of your localization changes if you're sticking with US English.

+= 32.
+How do I prevent testimonials in my footer from changing the page height? =

+Use the shortcode or widget `min-height` option to keep the testimonial widget height consistent.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.